SnapOnEquipment/frontend-challenge/README.md

 - add an interaction feature of your choice to the herd

 ### Notes
 - Try to use DRY principles and keep things simple.
 We are looking for a good understanding of Typescript, React and CSS.
+Think about the UX during the asynchronous actions and updates.
+Users should understand what's going on or what happened.
+Can we save cats without names?
+Can we keep multiple copies of the same cat image?
 - It is normal to have questions!
 Please ask.
 You have been given a contact channel to use for questions.
 Please use it.
 - The mock / demo app you have been given is not perfect.
 It is an example of a very quick and dirty proof of concept.
 If you notice areas where it can be improved, either make a note of it or go ahead and improve it.
 We will discuss it during the follow-up interview.
 - Be ready to discuss your approach and decisions during the follow-up interview.
 If there were things you couldn't get to because of time constraints, please be prepared to discuss what you would do if you had more time.